 We chose to stay in a traditional homestay, a house on stilts make from wood and bamboo with the sounds of Cockrels waking us throughout the night.
-A visit to the local market revealed a very different culture to the children who were shocked to see roasted dog and worms for sale.
+A visit to the local market revealed a very different culture to the children who were shocked to see roasted dog, bags of blood and worms for sale.

 From here we headed to Halong Bay – perhaps the most famous of attractions in Vietnam.
 This is a UNESCO world heritage site (http://en.unesco.org) where over 1600 limestone mountains form a spectacular seascape.